 26 – The first multi-racial elections are held in South Africa.

-28 – Former CIA official Aldrich Ames, who gave US secrets to Russia, pleads guilty to espionage and tax evasion and is sentenced to life in prison.
+28 – Former CIA agent Aldrich Ames, who gave US secrets to Russia, pleads guilty to espionage and tax evasion and is sentenced to life in prison.

 04 – The 34th European Cup Winners Cup is won by Arsenal after they defeat Parma in Copenhagen 1-0.